MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 ## Turn off enterprise IoT security

-If you no longer need the **Enterprise IoT security** service, you can turn it off.
-This is supported only for customers who don't have any standalone, per-device licenses added on to the Defender portal. <!-- This doesn't apply to customers with standalone, per-device licenses added to the Defender portal.
+Customers with ME5/E5 Security plans who no longer need the **Enterprise IoT security** service, can turn off the feature.<!-- This is supported only for customers who don't have any standalone, per-device licenses added on to the Defender portal.   ----- This doesn't apply to customers with standalone, per-device licenses added to the Defender portal.
 LW -->

 **To turn off enterprise IoT monitoring**: